Astrological Devices and other Non-Book Astrology Items in the Library:

 [Halgar] A4 folded flyer for ‘Sagittarius, the Archer: Halgar 1932 Forecast 1933’, copyrighted 1931

-[Hazelrigg, John] ‘[No. 72:] Astrological Fate Cards’ The U.S. Playing Cad Company, Cincinnati, U.S.A., 1908.
+[Hazelrigg, John] ‘[No. 72:] Astrological Fate Cards’ The U.S. Playing Card Company, Cincinnati, U.S.A., 1908.
 Set of 67 cards with 15-panel fold-out diagram, 4-page presentation slip and staplebound instruction booklet in original gilt-stamped box (torn along inner edge of lid, with wear to upper outer corner of same and to three corners of bottom of box; early owner’s address label adhered across lid)

 Kissling, Monica & von Rohr, Wulfing, eds. ’Astrodata Horoskopkarten’ Astrodata AG, Albisriederstraße 232, CH-8047 Zürich, 1993.
 Set of 64 small playing cards and two cards printed with publication details, together with 12 large playing cards and 12 identically sized pictorial cards bearing the same pictures to the front sides as the playing cards but without the text overlay or image to the reverse, presented with 8-page looseleaf printed instruction booklet and publisher’s original order postcard in publisher’s original printed cardboard box